Spectrum of p-adic linear differential equations I: The shape of the spectrum: Spectral version of Young's theorem

 In order to state and prove the main statement of the section, we will need the following additional results.

 \begin{Defi} Let $E$ be a $k$-Banach algebra and $B$ a commutative $k$-subalgebra of $E$.
-We say that $B$ is a maximal commutative subalgebra of $E$, if for any commutative behavior under $B'$ of $E$ we have the following property:
+We say that $B$ is a maximal commutative subalgebra of $E$, if for any commutative $k$-subalgebra $B'$ of $E$ we have the following property:

 \end{Defi}

 \begin{rem} A maximal subalgebra $B$ is necessarily closed in $E$, hence a $k$-Banach algebra. \end{rem}

 \begin{Pro}[{\cite[Proposition~7.2.4]{Ber}}] Let $E$ be a $k$-Banach algebra.
 For any maximal commutative subalgebra $B$ of $E$, we have: